KSE 5.1 Released - 02 Aug 2014

 Run Almost Anywhere

-KeyStore Explorer is 100% pure Java and will run on any machine that
+KeyStore Explorer is written in Java and will run on any machine that

 has an Oracle JRE installed.
 Its capabilities are therefore available